microsoft/azurelinux/toolkit/docs/formats/imageconfig.md

 `DisableRpmDocs` will configure the image to never install the documentation.
 Selecting `OverrideRpmLocales=NONE` will omit all locales from the image.

 These customizations are encoded into `/usr/lib/rpm/macros.d/macros.installercustomizations_*` files on the final system.
+They set values for `%_excludedocs` and `%_install_langs` respectively.

 #### Custom Locales